What is Carnival Cruise’s Circle C?

 If they wait until later in the cruise, they may find it more intimidating to go as they can feel like the other kids already know each other and have made their friend groups.

-In the Circle C room you’ll find the Activity Schedule for the week.
-On sea days there are activities from 12 or 12:30pm until 1am.
-On port days it doesn’t open until later, on our cruise they started at 4pm.
+On port days it doesn’t open until later, on our cruise they started at 2pm.
 There was also a dinner break each day.

 Active games